tytydraco/yessleep/out/The_Last_Page.md

 A shiver ran down my spine.
 But for some reason, I didn’t dare look.
 I just continued staring at the screen, at the shadow of Taylor and Kyle, who were both staring at me.
 I didn’t no how long I stared at the shadows, but the projector eventually turned off, and the screen went dark.
 I waited a few minutes, but it didn’t turn back on.
 While I still felt scared, I no longer felt anything staring at me.

-I slowly turned my head around, slightly shaking, hoping I wouldn’t see Taylor creepily staring at me, or Taylor’s unnaturally long arms.
+I slowly turned my head around, slightly shaking, hoping I wouldn’t see Taylor and Kyle creepily staring at me.
 I didn’t see that, in fact, I didn’t see either of them.

 At first, I thought it was a prank.
 They were just going to pop up, and try to scare me.
 I got up and walked to the projector at the back of the room.
 I checked behind it, under the table it was on, and every other possible place in the classroom that they could have hidden.
 I couldn’t find them.